“The Mom & Dad Dynamic.”

 The trouble is: the Mom & Dad Dynamic sucks for those on both side of the line.
 Everyone (and I mean everyone) instinctively hates being infantilized or talked down to.
 And if you treat people like children long enough (lack of trust, micro-managing, keeping secrets, assuming they can’t handle the whole truth / bigger picture, acting like you’re innately superior), they start acting like children.

-Managers end up with a bunch of surly grumps who smile and nod at the dinner table, then whisper and complain behind their back.
+Managers end up with a bunch of surly teenagers who smile and nod at the dinner table, then whisper and complain behind their back.
 Leaders complain about the staff’s complaining, or staff’s failure to take more “responsibility” or “accountability” for their actions.
 And thus: the cycle is complete.
-Both sides end up colluding to produce the very behaviors they claim to hate.
+Both sides end up colluding to produce the very behaviors they claim to hate in each other.
 And work becomes some crappy family sitcom we’re powerless to escape, playing our assigned roles without really knowing how or why.

 In some ways, the challenge of authentic leadership, self-managed organizations, or courageous collaboration is simple: treating each other like grown-ups.